bia38/bia38/README.md

 - 👋 Hi, I’m Haby
-- 👀 I just graduated from UNC Chapel Hill with statistics and data science major.
+- 👀 I graduated from UNC Chapel Hill with statistics and data science major.
 - 🌱 I am currently working my personal projects related to Data Analytics and Data Science
 - 📫 You can reach out to me through email: Biasow38@gmail.com